Domain Authority – What is it and How to Improve it

 Domain Authority is a metric created by Moz that dynamically assigns a 0 to 100 score based on how well any given domain is expected to rank on search engines.
 So basically, the higher your Domain Authority, the more likely your domain will rank well on Google and similar search engines.

 What Does the 0 to 100 Domain Authority Score Mean?

 The 0 to 100 score is based on a logarithmic scale.
 This means that it is significantly easier to improve a ranking of 10 to 20 than increase one from 50 to 60.

 The logarithmic Domain Authority scale was chosen to parallel how search engines assign rank and authority more accurately.

 Why is Domain Authority Important

-Domain authority is a signal of trust, and as a business, you should want your website and brand to be as authentic as possible.
-Domain Authority is not only a good measuring stick to gauge your standing in this regard, but it can also be used as a tool to make sure your website is associated with authentic sources.
+Domain authority is a signal of trust.
+It would be best if you wanted your website and brand to be as authentic as possible as a business.
+Domain Authority is not only an excellent measuring stick to gauge your standing in this regard, but it can also be used to ensure your website is associated with authentic sources.